 Natural colorants are typically thought of as those that come directly from nature.
-We use many of these in our soaps.
+We use many of these colors for our soap making.
 Depending on the specific soap, our coloring process may include one or more of the following natural ingredients.

 - Red: Molasses, cranberries, pomegranates, red beets

 - Yellow: Goldenrod, curry, powdered lemon peel, yellow silt clay, mustard,turmeric,

 - Green: Spirulina, spinach, kale, chlorella, liquid chlorophyll, kelp powder, avocado